Submitting your thesis

 What to submit

-- three paper copies of the thesis in a temporary soft binding
+- Three paper copies of the thesis in a temporary binding

-- one electronic copy of the thesis - this should be a single pdf file and should be identical in content and layout to the hard copies (please read our advice on printing your thesis above).
+- One electronic copy of the thesis - this should be a single pdf file and should be identical in content and layout to the hard copies (please read our advice on printing your thesis)

 You must also submit the following documents along with your thesis:

-- any approvals you may have received to withhold access to your thesis or or to exceed the 100,000 word limit.
+- Any approvals you may have received to withhold access to your thesis or to exceed the relevant word limit.